 Enter an Instructables contest!

-If you've used the knowledge from this class to create an awesome project, write an instructable about it and try entering it in the Home Improvement, or Invention Challenge!
 And, if you're part of a Makerspace or a community of awesome makers, consider getting a group together and entering the Makerspace Contest to win amazing tools that will push your creativity forward!

 Lesson 1: Gather Your (Internet Of) Things